 I had a problem, though: I didn’t want to buy any audiobooks, because I was still skeptical they were for me, and they can be expensive.
 What I wanted was audiobooks in a digital format that I could download onto my iPhone for free.
 Legally, of course.
 I went to my library’s Overdrive page, which is also how I get every ebook I read.
 (I have the same inclination to not buy ebooks, either.
 I don’t like to own things I can’t actually touch, because I am old?!)
 I was bummed to see the selection for audiobooks was pretty pathetic.
 The only book I could see in the Overdrive audiobook selection that I even had a slight interest in reading was The Girl with the Dragon Tattoo.
 And it’s a very slight interest.
 So I didn’t end up taking any audiobooks out from the library.

 This is not to say that the library is an awful place to find an audiobook.
 I’ve thought about this, and I realized the trouble is that in general, older people are more likely to want to get an audibook out from the library.
 So there’s not a great selection on Overdrive, which specializes in downloadable media–stuff you can borrow with your library card without actually visiting the library, basically, such as ebooks.
 The selection of physical audiobooks (ones on CDs or Playaways) are much better at the libraries I have visited.
 Those just didn’t work for what I wanted, which was the ability to listen from my phone.
-I could’ve borrowed audiobooks on CD and then uploaded them to my computer and then subsequently my phone but that was more work than I wanted this to be.

 So I looked into Audible, which ended up being too expensive for me for not enough benefit.
 It’s $15 a month and you get one audiobook each month.
 You get to keep the audiobook, but like I said, I didn’t really want to keep the audiobooks I listened to, so I didn’t sign up for a membership.